Vykstorm/numpy-bool-argmax-ext/README.md

 ## Introduction

-This library provides an alternative to ```numpy.argmax``` to get the maximum value in a 1D boolean array with inverted stride (-1), without performing a copy of the input array, and thus increasing the performance
+This library provides an alternative to ```numpy.argmax``` to get the maximum value in a 1D boolean array with strides, without performing a copy of the input array, and thus increasing the performance

 ## Requirements